 11. If you have questions, email Judy Stock contest@missouriwritersguild.org

-Terms of Agreement: Signing states the entrant agrees guidelines have been read and followed.
+Terms of Agreement: Signing states the entrant agrees guidelines have been read and followed.1.
+Entries are open to all writers; there is no requirement to be a member of MWG.

 Judging